galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >        ...
 >    ```
 >
 > 4. Open your group variables file and we'll add some variables for supervisor.
 Supervisor communicates over a unix or tcp socket; we will use the unix socket without password authentication, instead using user/group authentication.
 We will thus need to set a couple of variables to allow our Galaxy user to access this.
 Additionally, we need to inform `galaxyproject.galaxy` what the name of our new handler is.
-Add the following:
+Add the following to your group variables file:
 >
 >    ```yaml
 >    supervisor_socket_user: galaxy